 B.2.
-Fit and proper requirements
+Fit and Proper Requirements

-The Company has in place a fit and proper policy which sets out the procedure for assessing the fitness and propriety of the persons who effectively run the undertaking or have other key functions, both when being considered for the specific position and on an on-going basis.
+The Company has in place a Fit and Proper policy which sets out the procedure for assessing the fitness and propriety of the persons who effectively run the undertaking or have other key functions, both when being considered for the specific position and on an on-going basis.

-B.2.1 Policy framework for fit and proper requirements
+B.2.1 Policy framework for Fit and Proper Requirements

-EIL shall ensure that all persons who effectively run the undertaking or have other key functions are at all times fit and proper persons.
+EIL ensures that all persons who effectively run the Company or hold other key functions are fit and proper persons at all times.
+This Policy defines the procedures of how the fitness and propriety will be assessed for both newly appointed persons and on an on-going basis.